This Parsi custard, Lagan Nu is a sophisticated sub-continent dessert that brings together the best of English and South Asian flavors.Jump to Recipe

 - 4 eggs

 - Bring milk to boil in a stockpot.
 Lower heat and stir in condensed milk and sugar.
-Keep stirring on low heat for 15 minutes till the mixture thickens.
+Keep stirring on low heat for 15 minutes until the mixture thickens.
 Remove any milk residue with a slotted spoon.
-Remove from heat and let it cool for roughly 10 to 15 minutes till it becomes tepid.
+Remove from heat and let it cool for roughly 10 to 15 minutes until it becomes tepid.

 - In the meantime, in a large bowl whisk the eggs, vanilla extract, nutmeg and ground cardamom till foamy.